pypa/setuptools/docs/userguide/datafiles.rst

 Data Files Support
 ====================

-The distutils have traditionally allowed installation of "data files", which are placed in a platform-specific location.
+Old packaging installation methods in the Python ecosystem have traditionally allowed installation of "data files", which are placed in a platform-specific location.
 However, the most common use case for data files distributed with a package is for use *by* the package, usually by including the data files **inside the package directory**.

+Setuptools focuses on this most common type of data files and offers three ways of specifying which files should be included in your packages, as described in the following sections.

 include_package_data
 ====================

-Setuptools offers three ways to specify this most common type of data files to be included in your packages.
 First, you can simply use the ``include_package_data`` keyword.
 For example, if the package tree looks like this::